ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2025/index.md

 <a name="8"></a>
-### 8 Multi-scale numerical modelling of polymer permeation in sands
+### 8 Using high-resolution CFD to develop new technologies for underground construction
 Yongxin Wang, Imperial College London

-Support fluids are widely used in many geotechnical engineering practice such as piling, tunnelling and well drilling to provide temporal support before permanent structures installed.
-Polymer support fluids have advantages over conventional bentonite slurries in many situations; they are cheaper and can have a lower environmental impact.
-However, the incomplete understanding of the flow behaviour has caused a reluctance to use polymer fluids in industry.
-Polymer fluids exhibit a non-Newtonian rheology.
-Darcy’s law can therefore not be directly applied.
-Observations of flow behaviour from permeability tests (with soils) do not agree with predictions based on rheometer tests.
-Multi-scale fundamental understanding is key to develop and assess the next generation of support fluids.
-To achieve this goal, we first employed a direct numerical simulation (DNS) to investigate the interaction forces in ordered granular materials.
+Support fluids are used to keep excavations open for underground construction.
+Polymer fluids (suspensions of polymer in water) have significant advantages over more conventional bentonite suspensions.
+Polymer fluids are non-Newtonian fluids and so the conventional modelling tools used in geotechnical engineering cannot be employed to predict their behaviour.
+This has hindered their use in UK ground engineering.
+We have used a multi-scale modelling approach to answer key questions posed about these fluids by the construction industry.

+To achieve this goal, we first employed a direct numerical simulation (DNS) to investigate the fluid-particle interaction forces in ordered granular materials.
 Then, A generalised Darcy’s law is formulated for non-Newtonian fluids, validated through pore network modelling (PNM), which can provide valuable insights for scaling up to the field-scale applications.
-To further investigate how viscoelasticity impacts the polymer conductance in sands, simulations using more advanced constitutive equations of viscoelastic fluids are conducted.
+To further investigate how viscoelasticity impacts the polymer conductance in sands, simulations using more advanced viscoelastic constitutive equations are conducted.

 <a name="9"></a>
 ### 9 Large Eddy Simulations for Fluid-Structure Interactions